 80% of American Adults Have Gum Disease

-Some figures put the percentage of American Adults that have some form of gum disease (or periodontal disease) at 80%.
+Some figures put the percentage of American adults that have some form of gum disease (or periodontal disease) at 80%.
 Yes, 80%!
 Because the connection between gum disease and overall health is not understood by the general public, it has not become a general concern yet.
 However, this does not mean that those who are unaware of the connection are immune to periodontal disease’s effects.
-In the case of gum disease the old adage, “an ounce of prevention is worth a pound of cure” definitely fits.
+Gum disease is the number one cause of tooth loss in adults!
+So in the case of gum disease, the old adage, “an ounce of prevention is worth a pound of cure” definitely fits.
 Make sure to keep up on your regular dental hygiene visits and consistently brush and floss at home as well.

 Signs of Periodontal Disease

 Although gum disease can sometimes occur without symptoms, some of the telltale signs include:

 - Gums that red, swollen, or tender to the touch.

 - Gums that bleed during and after tooth brushing.

 - A bad taste in the mouth or bad breath that persists.

 If you are experiencing any gum inflammation, tenderness, or bleeding, please schedule a periodontal treatment visit today.
 Let’s take care of any issues you may have now before your periodontal disease gets worse.